 - From Tuesday to Sunday, from 10:00 a.m. to 8:00 p.m.

 - Saturdays: from 2:00 p.m. to 8:00 p.m.

-The pailebote is not accessible to people in wheelchairs.
+The boat is not accessible to people in wheelchairs.

-If you visit the Maritime Museum of Barcelona, keep in mind that the visit to the Santa Eulàlia pailebote is included in the ticket.
+If you visit the Barcelona Maritime Museum, keep in mind that the visit to the Santa Eulàlia pailebote is included in the ticket.